Desert: Major deserts

-Deserts take up about one third of Earth's land surface.
+Deserts occupy about one third of Earth's land surface.
 Bottomlands may be salt-covered flats.
 Eolian processes are major factors in shaping desert landscapes.
 Polar deserts (also seen as "cold deserts") have similar features, except the main form of precipitation is snow rather than rain.
 Antarctica is the world's largest cold desert (composed of about 98% thick continental ice sheet and 2% barren rock).
 Some of the barren rock is to be found in the so-called Dry Valleys of Antarctica that almost never get snow, which can have ice-encrusted saline lakes that suggest evaporation far greater than the rare snowfall due to the strong katabatic winds that even evaporate ice.

-Deserts, both hot and cold, play a part in moderating Earth's temperature.
-This is because they reflect more of the incoming light and their albedo is higher than that of forests or the sea.
+Deserts, both hot and cold, play a part in moderating Earth's temperature, because they reflect more of the incoming light and their albedo is higher than that of forests or the sea.

 Defining characteristics

 A desert is a region of land that is very dry because it receives low amounts of precipitation (usually in the form of rain, but it may be snow, mist or fog), often has little coverage by plants, and in which streams dry up unless they are supplied by water from outside the area.
 Deserts generally receive less than 250 mm of precipitation each year.
 The potential evapotranspiration may be large but (in the absence of available water) the actual evapotranspiration may be close to zero.
 Semi-deserts are regions which receive between 250 and 500 mm and when clad in grass, these are known as steppes.
+Most deserts on Earth such as the Sahara Desert, Grand Australian Desert and the Great Basin Desert, occur in low altitudes.